Gabuardi/media-streaming/README.md

-# xml-parser-app
+# media-streaming-app
-A dirty app to parse a given xml file to a string separated by "|" characters
+A dirty app to visualize and deliver media files

 # Get Started
 1. Clone repository